Diego Maradona: Napoli

 Maradona arrived in Naples and was presented to the world media as a Napoli player on 5 July 1984, where he was welcomed by 75,000 fans at his presentation at the Stadio San Paolo.
 Sports writer David Goldblatt commented, "They [the fans] were convinced that the saviour had arrived."
 A local newspaper stated that despite the lack of a "mayor, houses, schools, buses, employment and sanitation, none of this matters because we have Maradona".
-Prior to Maradona's arrival, Italian football was dominated by teams from the north and centre of the country, such as A.C.
-Milan, Juventus, Inter Milan, and Roma, and no team in the south of the Italian Peninsula had ever won a league title.
-This was perhaps the perfect scenario for the Maradona and his working-class-sympathetic image, as he joined a once-great team that was facing relegation at the end of the 1983–84 Serie A season, in what was the toughest and most highly regarded football league in Europe.
+Prior to Maradona's arrival, Italian football was dominated by teams from the north and centre of the country, such as AC Milan, Juventus, Inter Milan and Roma, and no team in the south of the Italian Peninsula had ever won a league title.
+This was perhaps the perfect scenario for Maradona and his working-class-sympathetic image, as he joined a once-great team that was facing relegation at the end of the 1983–84 Serie A season, in what was the toughest and most highly regarded football league in Europe.

 At Napoli, Maradona reached the peak of his professional career: he soon inherited the captain's armband from Napoli veteran defender Giuseppe Bruscolotti and quickly became an adored star among the club's fans; in his time there he elevated the team to the most successful era in its history.
 Maradona played for Napoli at a period when north–south tensions in Italy were at a peak due to a variety of issues, notably the economic differences between the two.

-Led by Maradona, Napoli won their first ever Serie A Italian Championship in 1986–87.
-Goldblatt wrote, "The celebrations were tumultuous.
+Led by Maradona, Napoli won their first ever Serie A Championship in 1986–87.
+Regarding the celebrations, Goldblatt wrote, "The celebrations were tumultuous.
 A rolling series of impromptu street parties and festivities broke out contagiously across the city in a round-the-clock carnival which ran for over a week.
 The world was turned upside down.
 The Neapolitans held mock funerals for Juventus and Milan, burning their coffins, their death notices announcing 'May 1987, the other Italy has been defeated.
 A new empire is born.'"
 Murals of Maradona were painted on the city's ancient buildings, and newborn children were named in his honour.
-The following season, the team's prolific attacking trio, formed by Maradona, Bruno Giordano, and Careca, was later dubbed the "Ma-Gi-Ca" (magical) front-line.
+Napoli completed a double that year, when they won the 1987 Coppa Italia final on aggregate against Atalanta.
+Maradona had been one of the key players of the campaign, scoring seven goals in ten matches, including a brace in the team's first group game against SPAL.